erikjseidel/salt-netdb/README.md

 netdb  salt-netdb
 ```

+#### 2. Create configuration to be used by master and minion containers
-2. The containers are designed to run statelessly so certain directories and files on the host must first
+The containers are designed to run statelessly so certain directories and files on the host must first
 be prepared and populated in order to maintain state:

 On the master host: